-e Three of the 6 studies producing a dual benefit of any duration were representing 2 programs that were shown in other studies to have reduced teen abstinence-one of the dual benefits.
-For this reason those programs and their 3 studies are subtracted from the 6 claiming a dual benefit in the net calculation, thus, 33/36 studies (92%) did not produce a dual benefit of any duration.
+abstinence-one of the dual benefits.
+For this reason those programs and their 3 studies are subtracted from the 6 showing a dual benefit in the net calculation, thus, 33/36 e Three of the 6 studies producing a dual benefit of any duration were representing 2 programs that were shown in other independent studies to have reduced teen since it may include condom use.
+However, it is not included in the column totals for that reason.

+studies (92%) did not show effectiveness at a dual benefit of any duration.